fredrikbaberg/hassio-addons/octoprint/DOCS.md

   - Uninstall and (re)install the addon.
 - How do I get Raspberry Pi camera to work in Home Assistant?
   - Probably not officially supported, but based on [https://raspberrypi.stackexchange.com/a/51440](https://raspberrypi.stackexchange.com/a/51440) I did the steps related to `start_x.elf` and `fixup_x.dat`.
 Note that I skipped the `modprobe` and `v4l2-ctl` parts.
 Note that an update of `HassOS` requires you to re-download the files for the system to boot again.
+- I cannot install <plugin>?
+  - If there are missing dependencies, try to set `add_build_packages` to `true`.
+This will install additional packages (`build-base`, `linux-headers`, `python-dev`, `zlib-dev`, `jpeg-dev`) when the addon start.
+Note that this will require 220+ MB additional space, and on each restart the packages will be downloaded and installed again.

 ## Versions